oxsecurity/megalinter/docs/descriptors/python_pylint.md

                         continuous integration scripts.
     --from-stdin        Interpret the stdin as a python script, whose filename needs to be passed as the module_or_package argument.
+    --py-version=<py_version>
+                        Min Python version to use for version dependend checks.
+Will default to the version used to run pylint. [current: 3.9]

   Commands:
     --rcfile=<file>     Specify a configuration file to load.